mdrafiqulrabin/Code2Snapshot/README.md

 ## Encoding Program as Image

-This repository is for our paper [Encoding Program as Image: Evaluating Visual Representation of Source Code](https://doi.org/10.48550/arXiv.2111.01097).
+This repository data of our paper [Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code](https://doi.org/10.48550/arXiv.2111.01097).